- American and European foulbrood (Paenibacillus larvae and Melissococcus eplutonius) (notifiable diseases)

 National Insect Week 18-24 June 2018.
 You can see the website here:

 Survey report can be downloaded HERE

 Previous honeybee husbandry surveys

-In 2009 - 2013, AFBI conducted a survey for all Bee Keepers in Northern Ireland to obtain information on current honeybee husbandry practices in Northern Ireland and to provide baseline data on bee health.
+Since 2009, AFBI has conducted an annual survey for all Bee Keepers in Northern Ireland to obtain information on current honeybee husbandry practices in Northern Ireland and to provide baseline data on bee health.

 The survey was based on and was in conjunction with a national survey conducted by the National Bee Unit at the Central Science Laboratory, York.
 The reports for these surveys are available at the link below.

 - Honeybee husbandry survey winter 14/15

 - Honeybee husbandry survey winter 13/14